ARTICLE I - NAME

 1. Application.
 Unless otherwise set forth in these Bylaws, in order to be considered for membership in the Academy, an application for membership (Application) must be submitted to the Academy by or on behalf of the candidate (Candidate).
 All Applications shall be submitted to the Membership Committee, on forms prescribed by the Academy and in accordance with the Academy’s procedures.

 2. Review and Consideration.
 The Membership Committee shall review all complete and properly submitted Applications.
 Following its review of the Applications, the Membership Committee shall present to the Board the names of the Candidates that meet the requirements for membership, and its recommendation for approval by the Board.
 The Board shall consider the Membership Committee’s recommendations and approve a final list of Candidates from among the list of Candidates recommended by the Membership Committee.
 The Board will present its final list of approved Candidates to the Academy members for their consideration and election.

 3. Automatic Inclusion on Board’s Final List of Approved Candidates.
-An Associate or Associate Fellow member that acquires primary certification from the ABPMR, shall have his/her name automatically included on the Board’s final list of approved Candidates for Fellow membership.
-A Resident member, upon successful completion of an Approved Residency, shall have his/her name automatically included on the Board’s final list of approved Candidates for Associate membership.
+An Associate, International, or Associate Fellow member that acquires primary certification from the ABPMR or AOBPMR, shall be named automatically on the Board’s final list of approved Candidates for Fellow membership.
+A Resident member, upon successful completion of an Approved Residency, shall be named automatically on the Board’s final list of approved Candidates for Associate membership.

 4. Election by Members.
 Candidates whose names appear on the Board’s final list of approved Candidates shall be presented to the membership for its consideration at the next annual business meeting of the members.